 Step by step

 - Seed Knowledge with 5-8 files maximum on day one: the brand voice doc, the current pricing sheet, the top-10 FAQ, the elevator pitch, the latest roadmap one-pager.
-Resist the urge to import everything from Notion.
+Resist importing everything from Notion.

 - Run a calibration session.
 Have three teammates ask their real questions and screenshot answers.
 Where the output is wrong, fix the Knowledge file, not the prompt.
 Prompt-level fixes do not survive teammates rephrasing.